 There are 3 filters that can be applied on the final stacked image.
 This means that it is not necessary to activate them throughout the processing, but rather after having already stacked several images.
 These filters consume computation time and it is therefore preferable not to leave them activated continuously.
+You can cumulate several filters to increase details and contrast, but keep in mind that each filter will add computing times.

-Filter name Functioning Contrast Enhance This filtre will enhance the contrast of the image and can help to reveal new details and make them more obvious.
-Details Enhance (RL) Apply a Richardson Lucy Deconvolution to the final stacked image.
+Filter name Functioning Contrast Enhance This filter will enhance the contrast of the image and can help to reveal new details and make them more obvious.
+Details Enhance (RL) Applies a Richardson Lucy Deconvolution to the final stacked image.
 This filter restores details that turbulence makes diffuse (particularly used in planetary images).
 You will find abundant documentation on the Internet on this filter Details Enhance (WI) Applies a Wiener Deconvolution to the final stacked image.
 This filter restores details that turbulence makes diffuse (particularly used in planetary images).
 There is plenty of documentation on the Internet about this filter.
+Wavelet Sharpen This filter will sharpen details.
 Balance Background This filter makes it possible to balance the background of the sky by (in testing mode) removing the effects of light pollution on the image (filter under test)